-Most often, homeowners don’t pause and reflect about how much stuff they actually own.
+Most often, homeowners don’t pause and reflect on how much stuff they actually own.

-Take a look at your limits and see if there is potential to save.
+Take a look at your limits and see if there’s potential to save.

 If there is, call your insurer to ask what you can save by lowering your limits.

-So, if it’s hot outside, increase your thermostat by 3 degrees to save 9% a month.
+So, if it’s hot outside, increase your thermostat by three degrees to save 9% a month.

 Cold out?
-Turn down your thermostat 3 degrees.
+Turn down your thermostat three degrees.

-A report by the independent investment advisory firm Financial Engines found 1 in 4 employees are not taking full advantage of their employer match.
+A report by the independent investment advisory firm Financial Engines found that one in four employees are not taking full advantage of their employer match.
 By not maximizing their match, employees are leaving an estimated $24 billion on the table.

 Don’t leave money on the table.
 Contribute at least up to your employer match in your 401(k).

 It’s not uncommon to have a few old 401(k)s lying around.
-By rolling over your 401(k), you can reduce your fees and have available a wider range of investments.
+By rolling over your 401(k), you can reduce your fees and have access to a wider range of investments.

 The ICI reports that the average person pays 1.29% in fees to invest in their 401(k).